The Boldin Financial Planner Take control of your plans. Retire earlier, with more security and find financial confidence.

 Most private retirement plans must file a Form 5500 with the DOL each year.
 That filing includes current contact information for the plan administrator.
 Even if a company no longer exists under the same name, you can often track down whoever’s still responsible for the plan through the DOL’s Form 5500 search at efast.dol.gov.

-A rollover into your current employer’s plan or a traditional IRA moves the money without triggering taxes or penalties and puts everything in one place you’ll actually track.
-You can take a distribution instead, but if you’re under 59½ you’ll owe income tax on the full amount plus a 10% early withdrawal penalty.
-For most people, rolling it over is the right call.
+Roll it over into your current employer’s plan or a traditional IRA and you avoid taxes and penalties entirely.
+Take a distribution instead and you’ll owe income tax on the full amount, plus a 10% early withdrawal penalty if you’re under 59½.
+For most people, the rollover is the right call.

 If you find an old pension through the PBGC or a former employer, contact the plan administrator to start the claims process.
 Benefits kick in at normal retirement age, and they’ll need to verify your identity before paying out anything.